kleros/gtcr/README.md

 ## Other Scripts

-- `yarn run prettify` - Apply prettier to the entire project.
+- `yarn format` - Lint, fix and prettify all the project.
-- `yarn run lint` - Lint the entire project's .js files.
 - `yarn run cz` - Run commitizen.
 - `yarn run build` - Create a production build.